Customer service (Policy)

 Telephone services

 Public Health Sudbury & Districts is committed to providing fully accessible telephone services to our clients.
-Staff who are required to communicate with customers over the telephone will be trained to communicate clearly and slowly with customers in plain language.
+Workers who are required to communicate with customers over the telephone will be trained to communicate clearly and slowly with customers in plain language.

 Conferences and presentations